Blobbed topological recursion from extended loop equations: Introduction

 \subsection{Acknowledgements}

-AH was supported through the Walter-Benjamin fellowship\footnote{``Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project-ID 465029630.''}.
+We are grateful to anonymous referees for their valuable comments and suggestions, which have increased the readability of the article.
+The major part of the work of AH on this paper was done during his research stay at the University of Oxford.
+He would like to thank the University of Oxford for providing a great work environment.
+RW thanks the the University of Oxford for hospitality during a research visit.
+AH was supported through a Walter \mbox{Benjamin} fellowship\footnote{``Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project-ID 465029630.''}.
 RW was supported\footnote{``Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project-ID 427320536 -- SFB 1442, as well as under Germany's Excellence Strategy EXC 2044 390685587, Mathematics M\"unster: Dynamics -- Geometry -- Structure.''} by the Cluster of Excellence \emph{Mathematics M\"unster} and the CRC 1442 \emph{Geometry: Deformations and Rigidity}.